Ilithy/Ilithy/README.md

 I am a simple user, I help the developers who want it by:

 - translating in my language (French)
-- creating presentation illustrations (banners, screenshots for app store etc...)
+- creating simple presentation illustrations _(banners, screenshots for app store etc...)_
-- moral support <3
+- moral support ❤️

 <!--